peaktwilight/DarkLink/README.md

 # DarkLink Framework - Academic Research Project

+**DarkLink is a fork of the MicroC2 framework, building upon the original bachelor's thesis to provide improved functionality, front-end, OPSEC capabilities, and stability.**

 ## 🚨 ETHICAL DISCLAIMER AND LEGAL NOTICE

 **This software is for academic research, cybersecurity education, and authorized defensive security testing ONLY.
 Unauthorized, malicious, or illegal use is strictly prohibited and may lead to severe legal consequences.**